 Genevieve Lacey’s en masse was a hypnotic blend of music, sound and film, experienced while lying on lounges in a darkened room.
 Bliss.

 Lacey is an inspiring performer who lights up the stage with her fevered cascades of notes and soulful lyricism. … It was in the largo that Lacey’s transparent tone came into its own floating sybaritically over the pizzicato accompaniment.
-Next stop Spring with an extended outbreak of birdsong miraculously flooding out from Lacey’s fingers.
+Next stop, an extended outbreak of birdsong miraculously flooding out from Lacey’s fingers.

 The night’s most moving moment came in the simple, fluttering poetry of Lacey’s version of Jacob Van Eyck’s Engels Nachtegaeltje.
 In one of the more familiar works played, the performer’s ability to make her own dexterity appear effortless and the care she dealt out to every note in this solo’s rich structure ensured the festival began with a touch of magic.